|

 Rescue and recovery professionals from all across the United States came to assist at the W.T.C. disaster.
 Shown here is a search and rescue team from Missouri being transported aboard N.C.P.D.
 Marine 1 to "Ground Zero".

-This is an aerial view of "Ground Zero" showing the close proximity of the marine staging area (bottom) to the disaster site.
+This is an aerial view of "Ground Zero" showing the close proximity of the marine staging area (bottom) to the W.T.C. disaster site.

 * * * * * * * * *